-SEE ALSO ses(7D), ioctl(9E)
+SEE ALSO | ses(7D), ioctl(9E)

+sf(7D)

+NAME | sf - SOC+ FC-AL FCP Driver

+sf@port,0

-NAME sf - SOC+ FC-AL FCP Driver SYNOPSIS sf@port,0 DESCRIPTION The sf driver is a SCSA compliant nexus driver which supports the Fibre Channel Protocol for SCSI on Private Fibre Channel Arbitrated loops.
+The sf driver is a SCSA compliant nexus driver which supports the Fibre Channel Protocol for SCSI on Private Fibre Channel Arbitrated loops.
 An SBus card called the SOC+ card (see socal(7D)) connects the Fibre Channel loop to the host system.

 The sf driver interfaces with the SOC+ device driver, socal(7D), the SCSI disk target driver, ssd(7D), and the SCSI-3 Enclosure Services driver, ses(7D).
 It only supports SCSI devices of type disk and ses.

 The sf driver supports the standard functions provided by the SCSA interface.
 The driver supports auto request sense and tagged queueing by default.

-The driver requires that all devices have switch settings in hardware.
-Devices wit accessible. e unique hard addresses defined by th conflicting hard addresses will not be FILES /platform/architecture/kernel/drv/sf ELF kernel module /platform/architecture/kernel/drv/sf.co onf sf driver configuration file ATTRIBUTES See attributes(5) for descriptions of t he following attributes: ATTRIBUTE TYPE ATTRIBUTE VALUE Architecture SPARC SEE ALSO luxadm(1M), prtconf(1M), driver.conf(4), socal(7D), ssd(7D) Writing Device Drivers ANSI X3.272-1996, Fibre Channel Arbitrated Loop (FC-AL) ANSI X3.269-1996, Fibre Channel Protocol for SCSI (FCP) ANSI X3.270-1996, SCSI-3 Architecture Model (SAM) Fibre Channel Private Loop SCSI Direct Attach (FC-PLDA) In addition to being logged, the messages below may display on the system and the system DIAGNOSTICS luxadm(1M), prtconf(1M), driver.c Writing Device Drivers ANSI X3.272-1996, Fibre Channel Arbi ANSI X3.269-1996, Fibre Channel Proto ANSI X3.270-1996, SCSI-3 Architecture Fibre Channel Private Loop SCSI Direc In addition to being logged, the message trated Loop (FC-AL) bcol for SCSI (FCP) Model (SAM) t Attach (FC-PLDA) es below may display on the system
+The driver requires that all devices have unique hard addresses defined by switch settings in hardware.
+Devices with conflicting hard addresses will not be accessible.

+/platform/architecture/kernel/drv/sf

+/platform/architecture/kernel/drv/sf.conf sf driver configuration file luxadm(1M), prtconf(1M), driver.conf(4), socal(7D), ssd(7D)

+ANSI X3.269-1996, Fibre Channel Protocol for SCSI (FCP)

+ANSI X3.270-1996, SCSI-3 Architecture Model (SAM)

+Fibre Channel Private Loop SCSI Direct Attach (FC-PLDA)

+In addition to being logged, the messages below may display on the system console.

+The first set of messages indicate that the attachment was unsuccessful, and will only display while the sf driver is initially attempting to attach.
+Each message is preceded by sf%d, where %d is the instance number of the sf device.

-Bad soft state Driver requested an invalid internal state structure.
+Driver was unable to allocate space for the internal state structure.
 Driver did not attach to device, SCSI devices will be inaccessible.

-Failed to obtain transport handle Driver was unable to obtain a transport handle to communicate with the socal driver.
-Driver did not attach to device, SCSI devices will be inaccessible Failed to allocate command/response pool Driver was unable to allocate space for commands and responses.
-Driver did not attach to device.
-SCSI devices will be inaccessible.
-Failed to allocate kmem cache Driver was unable to allocate space for the packet cache.
-Driver did not attach to device.
-SCSI devices will be inaccessible.
-Failed to allocate dma handle for Driver was unable to allocate a dma handle for the loop map.
+Driver requested an invalid internal state structure.
 Driver did not attach to device, SCSI devices will be inaccessible.

+Failed to obtain transport handle

+Driver was unable to obtain a transport handle to communicate with the socal driver.
+Driver did not attach to device, SCSI devices will be inaccessible

-Failed to allocate lilp map Driver was unable to allocate space for the loop map.
+Failed to allocate command/response pool

+Driver was unable to allocate space for commands and responses.
 Driver did not attach to device, SCSI devices will be inaccessible.

+Failed to allocate kmem cache

-Failed to bind dma handle for Driver was unable to bind a dma handle for the loop map.
+Driver was unable to allocate space for the packet cache.
 Driver did not attach to device, SCSI devices will be inaccessible.

+Failed to allocate dma handle for

-Failed to attach Driver was unable to attach for some reason that may be printed.
+Driver was unable to allocate a dma handle for the loop map.
 Driver did not attach to device, SCSI devices will be inaccessible.

+Failed to allocate lilp map

+Driver was unable to allocate space for the loop map.
+Driver did not attach to device, SCSI devices will be inaccessible.

+Failed to bind dma handle for

+Driver was unable to bind a dma handle for the loop map.
+Driver did not attach to device, SCSI devices will be inaccessible.

+Failed to attach

+Driver was unable to attach for some reason that may be printed.
+Driver did not attach to device, SCSI devices will be inaccessible.

 The next set of messages may display at any time.
 The full device pathname, followed by the shorter form described above, will precede the message.

-Invalid lilp map The driver did not obtain a valid lilp map from the socal driver.
+Invalid lilp map

+The driver did not obtain a valid lilp map from the socal driver.
 SCSI device will be inaccessible.

-Target t, AL-PA x and hard The device with a switch setting t has an AL-PA x which does not match its hard address y.
+Target t, AL-PA x and hard

+The device with a switch setting t has an AL-PA x which does not match its hard address y.
 The device will not be accessible.

-Duplicate switch settings The driver detected devices with the same switch setting.
+Duplicate switch settings

+The driver detected devices with the same switch setting.
 All such devices will be inaccessible.